milapaymukhina-zz/TipCalculator/README.md

 ## Notes

-This was my first Swift app and first time creating the repository on GitHub, the walkthroughs were very detailed, I only had a problem when the app content dissapeared after pulling readme from github, but I fixed it by using stashed version of the app
+This was my first Swift app and first time creating the repository on GitHub; the walkthroughs were very detailed, I only had a problem when the app content dissapeared after pulling readme from GitHub, but I fixed it by using stashed version of the app.

 ## License